zhukov/prime-factorization-benchmark/README.md

 Results
 =======

 Here is the table with results for my hardware.
+Each test was repeated from 5 to 10 times and the average time was calculated.
 The number in corresponding cell is amount in seconds required to compute the primes.
 Less is better.